nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User inputs `/book` command with necessary details.
+1. User inputs `book` command with necessary details.
 2. Dook schedules the booking.
 3. Dook confirms the booking details to the user.